AntoineG92/autoencoder-ratings-recovery/README.md

 * We apply L2 regularization on both Encoder and Decoder weights, so that the weights do not degenerate to identity matrices (that is, reconstructing the exact input matrix)

 #### Denoising autoencoder (DAE)
-One method to fight degeneracy of weights is to add Gaussian noise to a fraction of the input data.
-Now the objective of the network is two-fold :
+One way to fight degeneracy of weights is adding Gaussian noise to a random fraction of the input data.
+Now the objective is two-fold :
 * Reconstructing the input matrix where the input data has not changed
 * Denoising the input data where the input data has been corrupted

 This is essentially what the denoising autoencoder (DAE) does.
 In essence, the loss function of the DAE breaks down into two components : the reconstruction loss and the denoising loss.

 ## Getting started